prebid/prebid.github.io/prebid-server/developers/pbs-build-an-analytics-adapter.md

 # Prebid Server - Building an Analytics Adapter
 {: .no_toc}

-There are few open sourced analytics adapters for Prebid Server and there is an internal interface that host companies can use to integrate their own modules.
+There are a few open-sourced analytics adapters for Prebid Server and there is an internal interface that host companies can use to integrate their own modules.